 I don’t often look back at work once it’s complete and exhibited or ever try and recreate it whatever its success or response.
 However, having it screened and discussing it recently for LADA Screens has made me look at it and analyse it, sixteen years on…

 It seems to me now that the piece is about many things, which shift and transform from screen to screen and frame to frame.
-Art is always received within present contexts, which is demonstrated by this work to reveal new and relevant insights.
-What comes forth now is the ambience of shame, conventional Western ideals of beauty and femininity, race and misogyny.
+Art is always received within present contexts and Barflies directly inscribes the evolution of current movements with relevant insights.
+What comes forth now is the ambience of shame, conventional European ideals of beauty and femininity, race and misogyny.
 I do not exclude my own, consequential contributions to these issues.
 I am a male artist, after all, and I created a dangerous piece of work in an impermanent feminine guise.
 However, those are just visible facts.
-I kept silent and overlooked my shame, my perceived lack of desirability buried deep within my psyche and as a queer person of colour, was insufficient and indifferent to my supposed male privilege.
+I kept silent and overlooked my shame, my perceived lack of desirability buried deep within my psyche and as a melaninated person, was insufficient and indifferent to my supposed male privilege in the status quo.
 Essentially the work was not about me, it was about three distinct trans identities and the interactions that each of them experience.
-I had to remain masked about my ‘stuff’, as so often most POC artists do when making and presenting their work.
+I had to remain masked about my ‘stuff’, as so often most melaninated artists do when making and presenting their work.

 The three trans personas had names, Maureen, Claire and Jasmine.
 Maureen was mostly a transvestite, unapologetically masculine, Claire was a transsexual and Jasmine, somewhere in-between and somewhat larger in life and sexuality.
 Each one was based on individuals I had met or observed in niche bars and clubs.
 It was compelling to sketch and create these identities.
 They evolved through a number of stages and looks but versions all three types can still be found in underground trans spaces and fetish clubs.